Asus Laptop

 Asus X502CA Disassembly

-In this guide, I’ll explain how to disassemble the Asus X502CA to remove and replace the battery, hard drive, heat sink, wireless card, cooling fan, and motherboard.
+In this guide, I will explain how to disassemble the Asus X502CA to remove the battery, hard drive, heat sink, wireless card, cooling fan, and motherboard.

-Lift up the palm rest, disconnect the keyboard cable and touchpad cable, and remove the palm rest.
+Please note that after separating the palm rest, you will also need to disconnect the keyboard ribbon cable and the touchpad ribbon cable from the motherboard in order to remove the palm rest.

-When the palm rest is removed, you can get access to the battery, hard drive, speaker, USB board, and motherboard.
+When the palm rest is removed, you can get access to the battery, hard drive, speakers, USB board, and motherboard.

-Remove four screws securing the battery, unplug the battery connector from the motherboard, lift up, and remove the battery.
+Remove the four screws securing the battery, then unplug the battery connector from the motherboard.
+Next, lift and remove the battery.

-Remove four screws securing the hard drive module, sliding it to the left.
+Remove the four screws securing the hard drive module.
+Grip the black tab with your fingers, lift the hard drive, and slide it to the left.

 Now, disconnect all cables from the motherboard.